 What other information am I entitled to?

 You are entitled to obtain a copy of the Local Government Pension Scheme Regulations 1997 (Statutory Instrument Number 1997 No.1612) and subsequent amendments.
 The regulations are available from The Stationery Office.
-A current version, including all amendments, is available on the Local Government Pension Committee’s website at http://lgpsregs.org/timelineregs/SWorkLGPS.htm.

 A copy of the regulations may be inspected at the offices of your administering authority.
 In addition, you are entitled to view, and take copies of, your administering authority’s Annual Report and Accounts.